xfarrow/tapo-c210/README.md

 * Libre NVR solutions (iSpy, ZoneMinder, ...);
 * A collection of open source software to control these cameras through [undocumented APIs](https://github.com/xfarrow/tapo-camera/tree/main/secret-apis), see [my collection](https://github.com/stars/xfarrow/lists/tapo-cameras).

-Nonethless, if you use these solutions, you still need the proprietary app and a Tp-Link account the first time you boot the camera up and NVRs will not stop the camera from sending the video stream to their servers without using a firewall.
+Nonethless, if you use these solutions only, you still need the proprietary app and a Tp-Link account the first time you boot the camera up and NVRs will not stop the camera from sending the video stream to their servers without using a firewall.

 * Installing [OpenIPC](https://openipc.org/) or [linux-chenxing](https://github.com/linux-chenxing)

+## Disclaimer
+The author(s) of this document are not affiliated to TpLink, Tapo, or any company.
+The instructions present here are not meant to be followed, but rather, they're used to demonstrate what these cameras are capable of.
+No warranty is provided if you follow these instructions.
+Remember that any unauthorized modification can result in unrecoverable malfunctioning, a void warranty, and infringement of law, especially if meant to compromise a 3rd person.